Why guardrails matter

 Other capabilities

-- SMS and Phone calls — Similar guardrails (whitelists, approval, limits).
+- SMS and Phone calls — Same allow-list plus inside/outside-list approval model.
 See Email & SMS and Voice for details.

 - HTTP requests — Optional approval for each request.
 See HTTP Requests for details.